Stories of Change: Tinker on Wheels, Sonbhadra (ToW 2483A)

 School Name: Kasturba Gandhi Balika Aawasiya Vidyalya, Myorpur

-Kajal Kumari presented a creative project under Entrepreneur India.
-She made a beautiful Rakhi using waste wool which showed her skill in reusing materials.
-Along with the Rakhi, she also prepared a model of a Rainwater Harvesting House.
+Kajal Kumari presented a creative project after learning about entrepreneurship concepts.
+She made a beautiful Rakhi using waste wool, showcasing her creativity and ability to reuse materials effectively.
+Along with the Rakhi, she also developed a model of a Rainwater Harvesting House.

-Her project demonstrated how simple materials and creativity can be used to make useful and decorative items.
-From an entrepreneurial point of view, she showed that handmade products and eco-friendly models can be sold to earn income and at the same time help in spreading awareness about water conservation.
+Her project demonstrated how simple, low-cost materials and creativity can be used to create useful and decorative items.
+From an entrepreneurial perspective, she showed that handmade products and eco-friendly models can be developed and sold to generate income, while also spreading awareness about water conservation.

-Kajal’s work reflected her creative thinking and practical approach, combining art with environmental awareness and entrepreneurship.
+Kajal’s work reflected strong creative thinking and a practical approach, thoughtfully combining art, environmental awareness, and entrepreneurship.

 Class: 6